Deubanks512/Homework-01/README.md

 Some challenges I ran into during this assignment was making sure that I had all of the correct material in the same folder on my computer.
 Pictures did not populate due to this error, fortuntaley is was a simple fix.

 With every change and challenge I would refernce to the most resent version of the site, making sure change were accurate and errors were caught.
-Both Visual Studio Code and the Inspector tool were most helpful in this process
+Both Visual Studio Code and the Inspector tool were most helpful in this process.